resources / blog /

 What’s actually covered

-• Display or panel issues like dead pixels, flickering, or color distortion caused by manufacturing faults.
+Display or panel issues Problems like dead pixels, flickering, or color distortion resulting from manufacturing defects.

-• Mainboard or power board failures that happen under normal use.
+Mainboard or power board failures Internal board failures that occur during normal, intended use.

 What’s not covered

-• Accidental or physical damage: cracked screens, liquid spills, bent frames, or impact-related issues.
+Accidental or physical damage Cracked screens, liquid spills, bent frames, or any damage caused by drops, impacts, or mishandling.

-• Power or electrical damage: surges, lightning strikes, or wiring faults outside factory defects.
+Power or electrical damage Failures caused by power surges, lightning strikes, or external wiring and electrical issues not related to manufacturing defects.

 You might not know what the next chapter holds for your television.
 But do you really want to rely on a 12-month warranty to protect a six- or seven-year purchase?